5 min read

 Besides these really simplistic arguments, here’s some points to consider about the hijri calendar (and note the calendar is usually referred to as ‘Hijri’ and not ‘Islamic’ in Arabic):

 - It was not instituted by the Prophet nor commanded by God.
 The Hijri calendar where we’re currently in the year 1441 was adopted by Umar b.
 Al-Khattab as caliph, out of an administrative need.
 Up until that point people had the names of months that the Arabs had been using from pagan times, but having contracts that extended beyond a year required scribes to record the year in which monies/goods would be due.
-Up until then the Arabs would simply refer to past years with names such as ‘Year of the Elephant’ etc. According to many narrations, Abu Musa al-Ash’ari raised this administrative dilemma with the caliph Umar, and after wider consultation, Ali b.
-Abi Talib’s suggestion that the administrative counting begin from the hijrah (emigration to Madinah) was adopted, and so was Uthman b.
+Up until then the Arabs would simply refer to past years with names such as ‘Year of the Elephant’ etc. According to some narrations, Abu Musa al-Ash’ari raised this administrative dilemma with the caliph Umar, and after wider consultation, it was Ali b.
+Abi Talib’s suggestion that the administrative counting begin from the hijrah (emigration to Madinah) was adopted (Rabi’ al Awwal).
+It was Uthman b.
 Affan’s suggestion that the administrative year begin with Muharram and that the old Arab names be adopted to identify the months within that period.
-(For basic perusal, see Sirah Ibn Hisham)

 - Yes, God said: “God decrees that there are twelve months ordained in God’s Book on the Day when He created the heavens and earth, four months of which are sacred: this is the correct calculation.”
 (9:36) But beyond appointing 12 months, God did not demand names for those months, nor stipulate that Muharram be the first of the twelve – that was Uthman’s idea.
-And He certainly didn’t reveal anything about starting the counting from the hijrah.
+And God certainly didn’t reveal anything about starting the counting from the hijrah or even the first hilal after Hajj.

 - So when it comes to counting years it was an administrative need rather than a ritual or religious one.
 There were many suggestions amongst the Sahabah as to when to start the calendar: some said the Prophet’s death, some said his birth, some said the advent of revelation.
 So in that sense, there is little decisive or religiously ordained about the year 1441AH, it was merely to fulfil a function.